aquariumbio/pydent/docsrc/developer/tests.rst

 'tests/test\_models/models.'
 Many of these model tests use 'monkeypatch' to *intercept* requests and return expected information.
 Writing these tests take a long time and so not all model tests are comprehensive.

+Note JV 12/13/17: We may want to consider using vcr https://github.com/kevin1024/vcrpy which has the capacity to *record* requests and intercept http requests to the recorded version of the requests.
+As of now, I don't have the time to do this.

 Testing with live and fake connections
 --------------------------------------